Islington Libraries: 1855-1921: Founding

 In 1904, plans for a central library and four branches were finally adopted, with the support of £40,000 (equivalent to £4.2 million in 2025) from Andrew Carnegie.
 The system's first library, North Library, opened off of Holloway Road in 1906.

-By 1921, the system had expanded to also include the Central, West and South Libraries (all four considered Carnegie Libraries), and to contain more than 95,000 volumes in its lending departments, as well as 10,000 works of reference.
+By 1921, the system had expanded to also include the Central, West and South Libraries (all four are considered Carnegie Libraries), and to contain more than 95,000 volumes in its lending departments, as well as 10,000 works of reference.
 Library usage grew dramatically after the end of the first World War.
 According to a 1922 report of the Islington Public Libraries Committee, the total number of books borrowed was 585,368 in 1919/20 -- this roughly doubled by 1921/22 to 1,052,914.

 20th century: service expansion

 Following World War II, additional branch libraries opened, including a dedicated children's library.
 The passage of the Public Libraries and Museums Act of 1964 mandated that councils provide a "comprehensive and efficient library service" to all those "whose residence or place of work is within the library area of the authority or who are undergoing full-time education within that area".

 The 1965 merger of the borough of Finsbury into Islington led to Finsbury Library becoming the newest (and southernmost) public library in Islington upon its opening in 1967.

 In the 1950s and 60s, Joe Orton and Kenneth Halliwell began surreptitiously to remove books from several Islington Libraries and to modify the cover art or the blurbs before returning them -- activities for which they were later convicted and incarcerated.
 In "Library Tolls and Database Animals," Melissa Hardie argues that "rather than simply disrupt the circulation of library books the men introduced queer objects to the library that facilitated and fostered new and more engaged understandings of the library's collection of book objects."
 The book covers (some of which can be viewed online) have since become a valued part of the Islington Local History Centre collection, with some exhibited in the Islington Museum.
 Amidst debates about how the Orton archives should have been handled, literary critic Simon Shepherd credits librarian Eric Willats as having "the foresight to establish and mainstream an Orton archive before Orton became an industry."
-In 2000, The Guardian qualifed the collection (and the library as a whole) of a "local treasure."
+In 2000, The Guardian qualified the collection (and the library as a whole) of a "local treasure."

 In 1986, Islington Libraries was one of several Labour-controlled library services that was called out for refusing to stock News International publications.
 Richard Luce, the Arts Minister, threatened to force them to stock the publications due to their obligations under the Public Libraries and Museums Act.